 Beurre Blanc Sauce

-For this recipe the salmon needs to be steamed but if you haven’t got the needed tools for that you can always poach the salmon gently in hot water.
+For this recipe the salmon needs to be steamed but if you haven’t got the necessary tools for that you can always poach the salmon gently in hot water.

 This beurre blanc is also a great sauce for scallops by the way!